Enquire Now

 4. How to improve the model

+Once the model is ready, newer random data sets are used to test its accuracy and repeatedly run to perform more precisely.
 The new data feeds itself from areas where the problem exists.
 For example, a mail filtering system will use data of different kinds of mails in the inbox.

 Machine learning methods